 EU PiG Grand Prix

 The winning producer Ambassadors are invited to showcase their best practices in a range of ways, including talking to producers out and about in the industry.
-The Regional Pig Innovation Groups (RPIGs) will also help the Ambassadors to produce virtual farm tours, photos, and reports, to be shared on this website.
+The Regional Pig Innovation Groups (RPIGs) also help the Ambassadors to produce virtual farm tours, photos and reports, shared on this website.

 Grand Prix entry and judging

 The 2019 Grand Prix is now open.
 Entries need to be in by 28th February 2019.